timescale/docs.timescale.com-content/getting-started/scaling-out.md

   create the data node.
 If the current user can be used, then the boostrap user and password can be omitted.

-* Ensure that data node has password authentication enabled in their `pg_hba.conf` files for any non-superusers.
+* Ensure that the data node has password authentication enabled in their `pg_hba.conf` files for any non-superusers.

 * Ensure that the bootstrap user used for connecting to the data node has